vsserafim/avr-pio-template/README.md

 ## Datasheets, Application notes and other useful documents

-The *docs* directory contains some useful stuff that you probably should already know about.

-The same AVR documents and much much more can be found in the following link: <https://www.microchip.com/doclisting/TechDoc.aspx>.
+AVR documents and much much more can be found in the following link: <https://www.microchip.com/doclisting/TechDoc.aspx>.

 ## Author